Winston-Salem nonprofits partner to build trust and decrease health disparities

 Yacinthe reflects, “One of the greatest things that has come out of this, and I hope it continues, is the collaboration.
 This partnership has highlighted how healthcare organizations and community organizations can, and should, work together for the betterment of the people in communities, especially those that are marginalized.”

-For more updates about the iQ community, visit here.
+For more updates about the iQ community, check out our latest updates.